Life insurance with living benefits

 There are additional types of living benefits that can be added to life insurance policies.
 Although this is by no means an exhaustive list, these additional riders are also frequently offered by life insurance companies.

 - Return of premium riders: With a term policy, if you do not pass away before your policy expires, you will not receive any kind of policy payout — unless you have this rider.
-You will pay more for a term policy with this option, but if you do not pass away before the term expires, you get back the premiums that you paid into the policy.
+You would pay more for a term policy with this option, but if you do not pass away before the term expires, you’d get back the premiums that you paid into the policy.

-- Disability waiver of premiums rider: With this optional rider, if you are diagnosed with a long-term disability (usually one that lasts six months or more), you will not need to pay your premiums while the disability persists.
+- Disability waiver of premiums rider: With this optional rider, if you are diagnosed with a long-term disability (usually one that lasts six months or more), you would not need to pay your premiums while the disability persists.

-- Long-term care benefits rider: Usually reserved for permanent policies, this living benefit rider allows you to use some of your death benefit to cover the cost of long-term care.
+- Long-term care benefits (LTC) rider: Usually reserved for permanent policies, this living benefit rider allows you to use some of your death benefit to cover the cost of long-term care.

 Frequently asked questions

 The cost of life insurance varies due to several factors.
 The amount you will pay depends on your individual features, like your age, your health and even your hobbies.
-Additionally, if you buy a term life insurance policy you will often pay less than if you buy a permanent policy.
-Riders, such as the living benefits riders discussed above, can add an additional amount to your premium as well.
+Additionally, if you buy a term life insurance policy, you will often pay less than if you buy a permanent policy.
+Riders, such as the living benefits riders discussed above, usually add an additional amount to your premium as well.

 It depends on your budget and your anticipated needs.
 The living benefits you may want to add depend on your risk tolerance and your ability to pay more.
-With more life insurance living benefits, you and your loved ones will have more options to use the policy while you are living.
+With more life insurance living benefits, you and your loved ones would have more options to use the policy while you are living.
 However, those additional protections often mean higher premiums.

 There is a chance you could pay for life insurance living benefits you never use.
-But there is also a chance you could face a serious illness or disability and find yourself wishing you had paid for the extra coverage.
+But there is also a chance you could face a serious illness or disability and find yourself wishing you had the extra coverage in place.To help you decide if living benefits are the right choice for you and your loved ones, consider talking to an experienced life insurance agent or broker.